small-tech/site.js/README.md

 This command will automatically restart a running Site.js daemon if one exists.
 If you are running Site.js as a regular process, it will continue to run and you will run the newer version the next time you launch a regular Site.js process.

-__Note:__ There is a bug in the semantic version comparison in the original release (v12.9.5) that would prevent upgrades between minor versions (e.g., between 12.9.x and 12.10.x).
-This is fixed in v12.9.6.
-If you’re on v12.9.5 and you’re reading this after we’ve moved to 12.10.x and beyond, please reinstall Site.js to update.
+__Note:__ There is a bug in the semantic version comparison in the original release with the update feature (version 12.9.5) that will prevent upgrades between minor versions (i.e., between 12.9.5 and 12.10.x and beyond).
+This was fixed in version 12.9.6.
+If you’re still on 12.9.5 and you’re reading this after we’ve moved to 12.10.0 and beyond, please stop Site.js if it’s running and [install the latest Site.js](#install) manually.

+## Automatic updates in production (as of version 12.10.0)

+[Production servers](#production) started with the `enable` command will automatically check for updates on first launch and then again at a set interval (currently every 5 hours) and update themselves as and when necessary.

+This is a primary security feature given that Site.js is meant for use by individuals, not startups or enterprises with operations teams that can (in theory, at least) maintain servers with the latest updates.

 ## Uninstall